 What are the standards on appeal?
 Won’t I have the opportunity to present additional evidence that should have been presented during the trial?

-Finally, we have the abuse of discretion standard.
-It is the most frequently applied standard and provides the greatest deference to the trial court’s decision.
-In fact that Illinois Supreme Court has described this standard in an overstated as “next to no review at all.”
-Nevertheless, the abuse of discretion standard should not result in merely “rubber stamping” the lower court’s decision.
+Abuse of discretion.
+Finally, we have the abuse-of-discretion standard.
+This is the most frequently applied standard.
+It provides the greatest deference to the trial court’s decision.
+In fact, one Illinois Supreme Court opinion described this standard as “next to no review at all.”
+The Court admonished, however, that the abuse of discretion standard should not result in merely “rubber stamping” the lower court’s decision.